 Although there were some silver mines in Germany and Austria, the great bulk of silver which reached the ports of Amsterdam and London came from Spanish mines in Peru.
 Much of it came from the desolate boomtown of Petosí.
 Founded in 1546 as a mining town, it soon produced fabulous wealth, becoming one of the largest cities in the Americas and the world with a population exceeding 200,000 people.
 In Spanish, there is still a saying, valer un potosí, "to be worth a potosí" (that is, "a fortune").* this information was drawn from Timothy Brook's Vermeer's Hat: The Seventeenth Century and the Dawn of the Global World (2009)

 Midway in the 17th century, paintings had become so common in Dutch households that they became a subject matter themselves.
 These miniature replicas of real paintings are now referred to as pictures-within-pictures.
-In the last fifty years, this minor but quintessentially Dutch motif has been the object of intense scrutiny by the iconographic school of art history which assumes that interior painters purposely introduced pictures-within-pictures with symbolic meaning in order to influence the reception of the work as a whole.
+In the last fifty years, this minor but quintessentially Dutch motif has been the object of intense scrutiny by the iconographic school of art history which assumes that interior painters purposely introduced pictures-within-pictures with symbolic meaning to influence the reception of the work as a whole.
 In regards to pictures-within-pictures in Vermeer's oeuvre, many of the interpretations have been contested.
 Amidst the dispute, however, little attention has been paid to how, in effect, Vermeer actually went about the more "mundane" chore of depicting them.

-First of all, evidence suggests that Vermeer's pictures-within-pictures were copied from real works, which were either part of his mother-in-law's art collection or works of his colleagues in which the artist dealt in to provide supplementary income.
-For example, a large-scale Cupid, which appeared four times in his oeuvre (painted out by the artist in the early Girl Reading a Letter at an Open Window) was listed in the upstairs backroom of his house among other items including "two tapestries, a long low wicker basket with a high back, in which the mother can nurse her baby and a painting of a tronie."
+First of all, evidence suggests that Vermeer's pictures-within-pictures were copied from real works, which were either part of his mother-in-law's art collection or works of his colleagues in which the artist dealt into providing supplementary income.
+For example, a large-scale Cupid, which appeared four times in his oeuvre (painted out by the artist in the early Girl Reading a Letter at an Open Window) was listed in the upstairs back room of his house among other items including "two tapestries, a long low wicker basket with a high back, in which the mother can nurse her baby and a painting of a tronie."